vijaynchakole/Bipolar-Factory/README.md

 input : -

-working : it create database connection with the help of mysql library.
+working : it creates database connection with the help of mysql library.

 output : returns connection variable (conn)